Academic Advising Resource Center

 200-level courses have no prerequisites and allow students to explore a specific subfield.

-Methods SOCI 301/302 is only taught in Fall; you must take a STAT class either before it or concurrently with it.
+Methods SOCI 301/302 is only taught in Fall; you must take a DATA class either before it or concurrently with it.
 Only third-years who have taken methods are eligible for Honors in their senior year.

 Theory is normally taught in Spring; for the time being it is also taught in Fall.